-Groundwater from Eagle Valley is a source of drinking water for all five of the public water systems in Carson City.
+Groundwater from Eagle Valley is a source of drinking water for four of the public water systems in Carson City.
+In addition, Carson City purchases water from the Town of Minden.
 The active wells are listed in Table 1-1.
 Wells are distributed throughout the Carson City area as represented by the 25-Year SWPA boundary shown in Figure 2, page 4.
-The four smaller PWSs within Carson City use 100% groundwater.
-They include the Cottonwood Mobile Home Park (three existing and two future wells), the Millhouse Inn Motel (one well), the Terrace Garden Apartments (one well), and the State of Nevada Stewart Complex (one well).
-The Carson City municipal system utilizes 28 active wells.
+The three smaller PWSs within Carson City use 100% groundwater.
+They include the Cottonwood Mobile Home Park (three existing and two future wells), the Millhouse Inn Motel (one well), and the Terrace Garden Apartments (one well).
+The Carson City municipal system utilizes 25 active wells in Eagle Valley.